 There is a room dedicated to the mission history in California.
-After having been to many of them myself, I am fascinated by the history so it was interesting to see this area.
-You can read about some of the missions I have visited here: San Juan Capistrano, La Purisima Mission
+After having been to all of them myself, I am fascinated by the history, so it was interesting to see this section.
+You can read about some of the missions I have visited here: San Juan Capistrano, La Purisima Mission.

 There is a large section of the bottom floor dedicated to health and the initiatives underway for that in CA. I didn’t spend much time in this one but thought it was funny to see the soda machine called obesity.

 This area is very well done and features a ton of information on the Japanese internment camps.
-This is another place I have visited at Manzanar and it is crazy to think about this history in our state as well.
+This is another place I have visited at Manzanar and Tule Lake.
+It is crazy to think about this history in our state as well.

-They do a really good job of providing an interactive experience for this area.
+They do an excellent job of providing an interactive experience for this area.

-The main hallway of the first floor has a long mural on the ceiling that I thought was absolutely amazing, so make sure not to miss that when in the museum.
+The main hallway of the first floor has a long mural on the ceiling that I thought was stunning, so make sure not to miss that when in the museum.

-The main exhibit on the second floor is dedicated to the American Indians history in California.
+The main exhibit on the second floor is dedicated to American Indian history in California.
 It has a lot of history as well as artifacts.

 We are Californian’s

-This was a media heavy area that shows how people of all different races and walks of life make up California.
+This was a media-heavy area that showed how people of all different races and walks of life make up California.
 You can even record a video of yourself to be used in the exhibit.